OctopusDeploy/blog/blog/2018-02/continuous-delivery-bitbucket-pipelines/index.md

 If you don't already have an Octopus server running, [start a trial](https://octopus.com/licenses/trial) and follow our [installation guide](https://octopus.com/docs/installation) to get up-and-running in no time.
 For this article I'm using one of our shiny new [Octopus Cloud](https://octopus.com/cloud) preview servers: if you're interested in staying up-to-date with our progess you can [register your interest](https://octopus.com/cloud/register-interest) and be notified when we release to RTM.

-## Act 2: Setting up Pipelines to run a build on commit
+## Act 2: Configuring Pipelines to run a build on commit

 CI (continuous integration) typically works by integrating your build system into your source control repo(s), so that a new build is kicked-off automatically when new code is pushed to your remote repo.
 We will be using Pipelines (within Bitbucket) to do these builds, so we need to create a special file called `bitbucket-pipelines.yml` in order to let Bitbucket know what to do and how.